DevExpress/testcafe/docs/articles/documentation/test-api/actions/index.md

     ```js
     import { Selector } from 'testcafe';

-    const elementWithId = Selector(id => document.getElementById(id));
+    const submitButton = Selector('#submit-button');

     fixture `My fixture`
         .page `http://www.example.com/`;

     test('My Test', async t => {

-        // Click will be performed on the element selected by
+        // Click will be performed on the element specified by the selector
-        // the 'getElementById' selector as soon as the promise
+        // as soon as the promise is resolved.
-        // is resolved.
-        await t.click(elementWithId('submit-button'));
+        await t.click(submitButton());
     });
     ```